Automattic/wp-calypso/docs/our-approach-to-data.md

 }, itemsSchema );
 ```

-When you are not satisfied with the default handling you are also encouraged to implement your own `SERIALIZE` and
+If you are not satisfied with the default handling possible to implement your own `SERIALIZE` and
 `DESERIALIZE` action handlers in your reducers to customize data persistence.
-Always consider using schema to avoid
+Always use a schema with your custom
-errors when data shape changes.
+handlers to avoid data shape errors.

 ### Not persisting data